 The Continental army, led by George Washington, had suffered a series of defeats.
 The British had moved into Philadelphia.
 The Continental army could not seem to get them out.
 Washington took his troops to Valley Forge, which was located about 20 miles outside of Philadelphia.
 From there, he could keep an eye on the British, while he planned what to do next.

 No battles were fought at Valley Forge.
 But, many men died.
-During the six months Washington kept the Continental Army camped at Valley Forge, conditions were terrible.
+During the six months Washington kept the Continental Army camped at Valley Forge, about one in six men died of disease, mostly influenza.
+Conditions were terrible.
 It was winter.
 Men were housed in crude log cabins.
 Food, medicine, and clothing were in short supply.
-The men were cold and hungry, and many were sick.
-They missed their families.
+By February, meat was in short supply.
+The men missed their families.
 They worried about their farms.
-They were not an army.
 The militia and Minutemen had participated when fighting was near their homes.
 But after a battle, they expected to go home.
 For those men who had enlisted in the Continental Army, their terms were nearly up.
 Washington was worried that, come spring, he might not have an army to lead.

 Washington believed it was critically important to keep the army together at all costs.
 The Revolutionary War was not about gaining or defending territory.
 It was about ideals.
 The men knew they were fighting for liberty.
 Most understood what that meant.
 It's why they enlisted in the first place.
 But it did not help matters that they had lost several small battles in a row.
 Or, that nearby in Philadelphia, only 20 miles away, the British were warm, housed, fed, and clothed; while the Continental army was cold and hungry and dying.

-Washington needed men that could not only fight effectively, but also could be used as a symbol of freedom to give heart and hope to those at home.
+Washington also needed men that could fight effectively, and could also be used as a symbol of freedom to give heart and hope to those at home.
 Washington needed the home front to be as strong and as committed as his men, so they would provide information, food, clothing, and morale.